 Committed to staying current, the BOC undergoes periodic review by the National Commission for Certifying Agencies.
 Every 5 years, BOC’s accreditation is updated to account for changes in medical research and technology.
 All practicing ATs have to similarly update their working knowledge and continue their education to keep in step with the BOC.

-Athletic Trainers can get unlimited EBP continuing education for 2020 at MedBridge with the promo code “PTProgress”.
-Grab the coupon for MedBridge below and complete all your Athletic Training CEUs (EBP as well!) online.
+Athletic Trainers can get unlimited Category A continuing education for the 2023 renewal year at MedBridge with the promo code “PTProgress”.
+Grab the coupon for MedBridge below and complete all your Athletic Training CEUs online.

 How Do I Recertify?

 Your license is only current for two years.
 Here’s what you’ll need to do to update it: